 In 2003, FNF issued to certain Company employees rights to purchase shares of restricted common stock (Restricted Shares).
-A portion of the Restricted Shares vest over a five-year period and a portion of the Restricted Shares vest over a four-year period, of which one-fifth vested immediately on the date of grant.
+A portion of the Restricted Shares vest over a five-year period, of which one-fifth vested immediately on the date of grant.
 The Company recorded stock-based compensation expense of \$2.6 million and \$1.6 million in connection with the issuance of Restricted Shares to FNT employees for the years ended December 31, 2004 and 2003 which was based on an allocation of compensation expense to the Company for personnel who provided services to the Company.